2023 Disney Park Tickets Tips & Tricks

-The bad news is that twices went up twice last year, including in December.
-Given the recently of the last increase, it’s entirely possible that Disney will forgo their customary increase in February 2023.
-However, I would not bet on it given that Disney has been raising prices more and more.
+The bad news is that ticket prices at Walt Disney World did not increase at all last year, meaning that it’s highly likely–almost a sure thing–that there will be significant increases in February 2024.
 Accordingly, we’d recommend buying now from Get Away Today to lock-in current savings, beating the next price increase and get the lowest rates.If you’re looking for the short and sweet version of that post, that’s it–buy now from an authorized discount ticket seller to save up to $75 per ticket!

 In this post, we cover other ways to score legitimate discounts on Disney Parks tickets.
 We cannot stress the “legitimate” part of the above enough.
 There’s a plague of fake and unauthorized tickets being sold for the parks.
 Roadside stands, eBay, Craigslist, shady websites, etc–there are many Disney ticket scams to which budget-conscious guests fall prey.
 Worse yet, if you innocently purchase invalid tickets from a scam, you’re going to pay twice, because Disney isn’t going to accept the fake tickets.